dnsos/rails-poc/README.md

   },
 ```

-This will give you a nice syntax highliting, however you won't be able to auto-format these files as HTML anymore (see next section).
+This will give you a nice syntax highliting for ERB, however you won't be able to auto-format these files as HTML (see next section).

 ### Code formatting